mapa17/manuelpasieka.com/content/en/services.md

 ## Feasibility Study
 The applications of ML to improve business are huge, but how do you apply them to your company and your specific product?
-How do you know which projects are feasible with a reasonable amount of afford and which would require years of research?
+How do you know which projects are feasible with a reasonable amount of effort and which would require years of research?

 I will provide you with the information you need to make the right decision  on